BeckResearchLab/nomelt/README.md

 # nomelt
-Introducing variation onto protein sequences targetting high temperature stability via neural machine translation.
+Introducing variation onto protein sequences targeting high temperature stability via neural machine translation.

 This work is associated with IN REVIEW.
 The preprint is available at XXX.